-Policy Framework Overview Framework Question Description How Used Component Answered Goal What do we want to accomplish?
-Top 23 critical community goals organized under ten planning elements (some are combined) Used to communicate the highest priorities for the community; articulate key plan messaging; and provide structure for policies and considerations Policy How can we reach our goals?
-Statements that identify the specific intent of the policy direction Articulates specific direction, actions and strategies for achieving a goal/s; provides guidance for CIP and budgeting processes; guides departmental decision making Consideration How will we know if we're successful?
+Policy Framework Overview Framework Component Question Answered Description How Used Goal What do we want to accomplish?
+Top 23 critical community goals organized under ten planning elements (some are combined) Used to communicate the highest priorities for the community; articulate key plan messaging; and provide structure for actions and objectives Action How can we reach our goals?
+Statements that identify the specific intent of the action direction Articulates specific direction, actions and strategies for achieving a goal/s; provides guidance for CIP and budgeting processes; guides departmental decision making Objective How will we know if we're successful?
 Metrics for measuring progress of implementing each Goal (must be measurable) Used for annual reporting on plan implementation progress and used as a community dashboard for reporting on Plan progress